mindkin/hourfleet/docs/index.md

 * [Hourfleet 101](howitworks.html).
 The basics of Hourfleet car shares.
 * [The Hourfleet App](app.html).
 Get familiar with the Hourfleet App that your customers will be using, either on their mobile devices or on their desktop devices.
-* [Car kit](carkit.html).
-All you need to know about this cool in-car device.
-* [Car kit installation](carkit-installation.html).
-Installing your first car kit, or you 100th?
-This is what you need to know.
 * [Insurance](insurance.html).
 Supporting your insurance provider
 * [Custom Verification](customverification.html).
 Set up a custom verification for your customers to comply with
 * [Feature Customization](featurecustomization.html).
 Need a custom feature designed for your Hourfleet-powered car share?

+## Tap Tap Go
+* [Getting started](carkit.html).
+All you need to know about this cool in-car device.
+* [Installation](carkit-installation.html).
+Installing your first Tap Tap Go, or you 100th?
+This is what you need to know.
+* [Training](carkit-training.html).
+Getting to know your Tap Tap Go.

 ## Try It Out Now